Willowbank's Diploma Program

 Class of 2019 / Heritage Carpenter & owner of France-Wyllie Restorations

 Learn in History

 Willowbank is located in the picturesque village of Queenston, Niagara-on-the-Lake.
-Some students who relocate to the area live in the village, renting from local residents, and some find rental accommodation in the surrounding villages, Niagara Falls, or St Catharines.
-The Education Coordinator can assist in finding accommodation.
+Some students who relocate to the area live in the village, renting from local residents, and some find rental accommodation in the surrounding areas including Niagara Falls or St Catharines.

 Willowbank’s historic campus and the combination of theory and hands-on classes are unique.
 The instructors were extremely passionate about what they do and my classmates were always incredibly supportive.
 The three-year program was truly inspiring and transformative and has prepared me in unpredictable ways for my career.